akshayavb99/MATLAB-Fundamentals/README.md

 # MATLAB-Fundamentals
-This contains the mini-projects and exercises done in the Self-Paced Course MATLAB Fundamentals
+This contains the mini-projects done in the Self-Paced Course MATLAB Fundamentals